 |

-years of professional experience includes reporting breaking news, writing original stories, editing news and feature
+in the New York City area, his 20+ years of professional experience includes reporting breaking news, writing original

 |